-It’s hard to get into the spirit of spring while trudging around in galoshes and hearing news of impending winter storms.
-As the temperatures rise and days get longer, however, Connecticut Shoreline dog lovers are, rightfully, turning our attention outdoors and a dog-friendly spring in the CT Shoreline.
+It’s hard to get into the spirit of spring while trudging around in galoshes.
+Add the news of impending winter storms and we’re staying home.
+As temperatures rise and days get longer, local dog lovers are ready for a dog-friendly spring in the CT Shoreline.

 PREPARING FOR DOG-FRIENDLY ADVENTURES